jiyunam/hello-world/README.md

 # hello-world
 GitHub tutorial
-Just learning how to use GitHub, you know how it be.
+Just learning how to use GitHub.